 Internally, it’s used to align the vision of the company with what will be presented to customers.
-All levels of employees from C-suites to floor clerks should have a clear understanding of the company’s values, purpose and vision, so they can properly execute on the brand promise.
+All levels of employees from C-suites to floor clerks should have a clear understanding of the company’s values, purpose, and vision, so they can properly execute the brand promise.

 What’s in a Brand Foundation?

-A brand foundation is a set of of tools used to establish the who, what, why and how to communicate your company, product or service.
+A brand foundation is a set of tools used to establish the who, what, why, and how to communicate your company, product, or service.

 Not every company is created equally, therefore not all brands need each tool.
-Each are integral to organizing a communication strategy and creating a brand focus.
+Each is integral to organizing a communication strategy and creating a brand focus.

 Brand Vision Statement – the aspirational guiding light that conveys the company’s highest goal.
 This should come from the founder and set the expectation of where the company is headed.

 Purpose (Why Statement) – the purpose of the company, and why it exists.
 This should align with what your customer values.